2208272/CS220AU-DP/index.md

 ![](assets/vr-map)

+This map is informed by the framework established by White and Le Cornu (2017), who introduced the concept of "Visitors and Residents" to understand individuals' engagement with digital spaces.
+In the context of this paper, the VR map serves as a dynamic tool to illustrate that regardless of one's mode—be it as a visitor or resident, engaging personally or institutionally—all individuals continually perceive information within the digital realm.
+It prompts us to recognize the necessity of critical thinking in navigating the digital landscape.
+Whether in the role of a passive visitor or an active resident, individuals are consistently challenged to exercise discernment, emphasizing the paramount importance of cultivating critical digital literacy.

 **Influence of Social Media Platforms**

 Research by Pennycook et al.  (2020) emphasizes the outsized role of social media platforms in amplifying the impact of misinformation.
 These platforms, designed to connect people and ideas, have inadvertently become conduits for the rapid spread of fake news.
 The algorithmic structures of platforms like Facebook and Twitter often prioritize engaging content over accuracy, inadvertently fostering an environment where misinformation can thrive.